Miracles from Heaven: Production

 On November 10, 2014, The Hollywood Reporter reported that Sony Pictures Entertainment had acquired the film adaptation rights to a faith-based memoir, Miracles From Heaven: A Little Girl, Her Journey to Heaven, and Her Amazing Story of Healing, written by Christy Beam, and hired Randy Brown to write the script.
 The team behind the studios' 2014 Christian film Heaven Is for Real, T. D. Jakes and Joe Roth, were retained to produce the film along with DeVon Franklin.

 On April 8, 2015, the studio hired Patricia Riggen to direct the film.
 On April 30, 2015, Jennifer Garner was cast to star in the film as Christy Beam.
-On June 22, 2015, The Hollywood Reporter reported that Queen Latifah was cast as a waitress who befriends Anna and Beam at the Boston Children's Hospital.
+On June 22, 2015, The Hollywood Reporter reported that Queen Latifah was cast as a waitress who befriends Anna and Christy at the Boston Children's Hospital.
 On the same day, Variety confirmed the casting of Martin Henderson to play the girl's father and Beam's husband.

 On June 29, 2015, Kylie Rogers was cast as Beam's sick daughter Anna.
 On July 17, 2015, Eugenio Derbez was cast to play a character inspired by Children's Hospital specialist Dr. Samuel Nurko, an American-based Mexican pediatric gastroenterologist who eases his young patients' treatment by playing games with them.
 John Carroll Lynch was also cast in the film as the pastor.